aurimas13/Solutions-To-Problems/README.md

 If the solved **LeetCode** problem is one of the problems asked by high-tier companies like Adobe, Airbnb, Amazon, Apple, Bloomberg, DE Shaw, Goldman Sachs, Google, LinkedIn, Meta (previously facebook), Microsoft, Netflix, Reddit, Spotify, Tesla], TikTok, Twitter or Uber then that solution for all the companies that had given it as a problem are indentified [here](#problems-and-solutions) while the total number of solved problems per comapny is given [here](#total-number).
-If the solution wasn't asked to be solved by any of the companies then it is added [here](#others) as the solved problem is not glued to any of the high-tier companies; it is just a random problem that was solved. <br>
+If the solution wasn't asked to be solved by any of the companies and the solved problem is not glued to any of the high-tier companies; it is just a random problem that was solved. <br>

 The progress of my **LeetCode** account regarding these solutions with additional information like blog post for some solutions giving explanations on them can be found by looking at my [LeetCode profile](https://leetcode.com/aurimas13/).